bi-tm/express-nedb-rest/README.md

 __*This project has beta test status - please be prepared for errors!*__

-Recently i found the NeDB-project of Louis Chatriot (@louischatriot).
+Recently i found the [NeDB](https://github.com/louischatriot/nedb)-project of Louis Chatriot.
 He developed a simple and very fast in-memory database (thank you!).
 I like it's zero administration and easy integration into nodejs application.
 There is no need to start a daemon process and to communicate with it.
-Unfortunately i found no RESTful web API for this database, but here is my 1st try to implement one.
+Unfortunately i found no RESTful web API for this database, so here is my first try to implement one.

-My module is built on ExpressJS server framework and delivers an express Router object.
+My module is built on [ExpressJS]((http://expressjs.com/) server framework and provides an express Router object.
-This can be integrated easily into any express application.
+This can be integrated easily into any express application as middleware.

-It enables client sided javascript components to access database content via HTTP RESTfull calls.
+The API enables client sided javascript components to access database content via HTTP RESTfull calls.
 This can be used i.e. for HTML5 applications.

 ## Installation